AndrewBulata/Aragonese-Pluralisation/README.md

 - **soră - surori** (sister - sisters)
 - **calculator - calculatoare** (you should be able to recognise this word)

-Essentially, this program is only suitable for languages that use *suffixation* (the addition of suffixes) to form plurals.
+Essentially, this program is only suitable for languages that use some form of *suffixation* (the addition of suffixes) to form plurals.

 ---
 Therefore, the plural finder we have developed here would not detect these exceptions, as it searches for inflection patterns in the form of suffixes at the end of the word.